NewAmazingPVP/MessageScheduler-Andriod-App/README.md

 # Features Currently
 - It can send message to any contact

+- Schedule Messages to be sent on a specific date (only if not restarted between)

 # Features that will be added
-- Schedule Messages to be sent on a specific date
+- Schedule Messages to be sent on a specific date (regardless if restarted)

 - Allow attachments/images to be sent with messages